citysecs/MAYhem/README.md

 ## I’m not able to join but I’d really want to!
 Will the talks and all be recorded?

 As both tracks are streamed on Twitch, they'll be available there for two (2) weeks after the event.
-We are also considering adding them to HelSec's YouTube channel.
+After that, you'll find all the streamed content on Disobey's YouTube channel.
+We'll let you know.

 ## Where can I follow the streams?